 I hate to chicken out but this battle is a tie.

+Both of these cuts of beef are relatively inexpensive so there really isn’t much different in cost.
 Both of these cuts were easy to smoke and took the exact same amount of time on the pit.

 If you are looking for something that tastes amazing and don’t care about presentation then go with the chuck roast.
 I would suggest going ahead and turning the chuck into shredded or chopped beef, adding a touch of spicy hot sauce and serving as sandwiches.

-If you are looking for something that taste great and looks beautiful then go with the brisket.
+If you are looking for something that tastes great and looks beautiful then go with the brisket.
 If you are fortunate enough to have leftovers the next day then you will be glad you smoked a brisket!